top of page

 Scott: A simple yes!

-Sofia: We do need to think about the system holistically, and plastic is just one part of a bigger supply chain and modes of production that contribute to climate change.
-So some people argue that because plastic was developed as a possible use of waste production from oil and gas, that therefore it helps in cleaning up that part of the industry.
+Sofia: We need to think about the system holistically, and plastic is just one part of a bigger supply chain and modes of production that contribute to climate change.
+Some people argue that because plastic was developed as a possible use of waste production from oil and gas, it helps clean up that part of the industry.

-But of course it doesn’t, because you have to think about things from the point of when they first start being created to the end of their lifecycle.
-And so any kind of use of oil, we need to reduce, phase out, and eventually, you know, never touch ever again.
+But of course, it doesn’t, because you have to think about things from when they first start being created to the end of their lifecycle.
+And so any use of oil, we need to reduce, phase out, and eventually, you know, never touch again.

 Scott: Yeah.

 Sofia: And we need to keep it in the ground.
-So, the amount of plastic that is present in the world right now is enough.
+So, the amount of plastic in the world right now is enough.
 We don’t need to make any more.
-We can find ways to use what we have so that no more oil or gas need to be used for the making of plastics.
-Perhaps it’s important to point out that whereas, you know, in my mind, most plastic is made from oil, it’s actually the byproducts of natural gas production, ethylene, which is the main component of most plastics.
+We can find ways to use what we have so that no more oil or gas can be used to make plastics.
+Perhaps it’s important to point out that whereas, in my mind, most plastic is made from oil, it’s the byproduct of natural gas production, ethylene, which is the main component of most plastics.

-So it goes both ways, and I point that out because even though most oil production is set to disappear, hopefully, as we move towards a net-zero future, natural gas is probably going to be the last fossil fuel that we need to tackle.
-And so the link between the plastic production and fossil fuel production is still very strong and will remain to be something to consider.
+So it goes both ways, and I point that out because even though most oil production is set to disappear, hopefully, as we move towards a net-zero future, natural gas will probably be the last fossil fuel we need to tackle.
+The link between plastic production and fossil fuel production is still very strong and will remain something to consider.

 It’s not something that’s gonna happen probably within the next century, frankly.
-You also have to consider that plastic solutions, some of them that are commercially available, but the scale at which they are commercially available is a fraction of the size of the plastics industry, which has had 150 years to develop and become the behemoth it is right now.
+You also have to consider plastic solutions that are commercially available.
+Still, the scale at which they are commercially available is a fraction of the size of the plastics industry, which has had 150 years to develop and become the behemoth it is now.

-And trust me, they’re not going to just accept and open and embrace the new changes that come.
-Some of the more progressive plastic manufacturers are looking into that future, but there is a huge amount of resistance.
-Like, they’re not just there thinking, yes, let’s change it.
-And one of the things they say most often is that, especially when you talk about food packaging, is that there are all sorts of rules and regulations that, you know, rightly require certain standards to be met by food packaging.
+And trust me, they’re not going to accept and open and embrace the new changes that come.
+Some more progressive plastic manufacturers are looking into that future, but there is tremendous resistance.
+Like, they’re not just there thinking, let’s change it.
+And one of the things they say most often is that, especially when you talk about food packaging, there are all sorts of rules and regulations that, you know, rightly require specific standards to be met by food packaging.

 Scott: Sure.

 Scott: Right.
-We need some sort of widespread industry collaboration in order to solve the plastic problem.
-Do you think that is at all likely without regulation or the threat of regulation to make sure that we are dealing with plastic and investing in new types of alternative plastics in order to solve this problem?
+We need some widespread industry collaboration to solve the plastic problem.
+Do you think that is likely without regulation or the threat of regulation to ensure that we are dealing with plastic and investing in new types of alternative plastics to solve this problem?

 The role of regulation in solving the plastic problem

-Sofia: “Collaboration” in a system that has always prized competition can be seen as a dirty word, and I think it’ll take some adjusting to a new mode of doing things for that to become a more commonplace solution.
+Sofia: “Collaboration” in a system that has always prized competition can be seen as a dirty word, and I think adjusting to a new mode of doing things will become a more commonplace solution.
 But it is happening.
-I think slowly we are seeing that, at least at face value, some of the big names that have profited the most from plastic production in the past century do see the value in being seen as sustainable and finding solutions to the environmental problems they helped create.
-So at least on paper, we do see a lot of those announcements in those goodwill gestures to collaborate.
+I believe, slowly, we are seeing that, at least at face value, some of the big names that have profited the most from plastic production in the past century do see the value in being sustainable and finding solutions to the environmental problems they helped create.
+So, at least on paper, we know many announcements in those goodwill gestures to collaborate.

-I think because this topic can be quite technical, it’s difficult to poke holes in those arguments and make sure that you don’t get swept away…
+Because this topic can be quite technical, it’s difficult to poke holes in those arguments and avoid getting swept away…

 Scott: Right.